ivansergeev/gfxp/README.md

 ### Using GFXP lib

-Before you begin, you must import 'gfxp.lua' from 'Source/helpers/' folder into the source folder of your project.
+Before you begin, import 'gfxp.lua' from 'Source/helpers/' folder into the source folder of your project.

 ```sh
 import 'helpers/gfxp'